 DIY Pallet Bar Accessories

 Garden bars are extremely popular at the moment, meaning that luckily it is easy to find bar accessories and decorations online.
-I used eBay for most of my decorations as follows:
+I used Amazon and eBay for most of my decorations as follows:

-Wall Art: There are a multitude of eBay shops selling metal bar / man cave signs.
+Bar Art: There are a multitude of eBay and Amazon shops selling metal bar / man cave signs.
 I got my genuine American number plate from Platemine.

 Simple 3 pallet tiki bar variation

 If this DIY pallet bar is a bit too complicated for you, a simpler version without walls and a roof would be to use 3 pallets to create a simple bar.
 You would only need a counter top, the pallets and the bamboo screening.
 Drinks can be stored in the recesses of the pallets on the inside.